openziti-test-kitchen/ansible-collection/community.openziti/roles/openziti_download/README.md

 ## Usage

 ### Sudo Password
-Some tasks needs to be executed with sudo privileges, when using this role, make sure you have a safe way of storing your sudo passwords.
+Some tasks needs to be executed with sudo privileges, when using openziti_download role, make sure you have a safe way of storing your sudo passwords.
 For example, you could use `ansible-vault` and update your hosts file with the key-value `ansible_become_pass="{{ my_host_become_pass }}"`.

-When using your localhost as the `cache-server` (i.e `openziti_cache_localhost` = `true`), run your playbooks with `-K` option, because this role needs sudo privileges to execture some tasks on the caching server.
+When using your localhost as the `cache-server` (i.e `openziti_cache_localhost` = `true`), run your playbooks with `-K` option, because this role needs sudo privileges to infer which package manager your localhost is using (ref. [required_packages.yaml](/community.openziti/roles/openziti_download/tasks/required_packages.yaml)).
 ### Example hosts
 ```
 ---